nats-nui/nui/frontend/docs/entities/consumer/def/stream-consumer.md

-    num_pending: number; // The number of messages that are pending delivery cluster?: ClusterInfo; // Information about the cluster the consumer is part of push_bound?: boolean; // Whether the consumer is bound to a push subscription }
+    num_pending: number; // The number of messages that are pending delivery cluster?: ClusterInfo; // Information about the cluster the consumer is part of push_bound?: boolean; // Whether the consumer is bound to a push subscription paused?: boolean; // Whether the consumer is currently paused - Read only }
 ```